 What’s New in the Building Code

 As of January 1, 2012, all applications for building permits must conform to the enhanced energy efficiency requirements set out under the Ontario Building Code.
 Houses must meet the performance level that is equal to a rating of 80 or more as set out in the EnerGuide Rating System or conform to the Supplementary Standard SB-12 as set out in the Building Code.
-To access the Energy Efficiency Design Summary (Part 9 Residential), click here (DOC).
+Access the Energy Efficiency Design Summary (Part 9 Residential).

 The updated building code requires an occupancy permit for certain types of residential development.
 These requirements will apply to buildings intended for residential occupancy that include single detached family houses.

-For further information, visit the Ministry of Municipal Affairs and Housing by clicking here.
+For further information, opens in a new windowvisit the Ministry of Municipal Affairs and Housing.

 A permit is required in order to install a woodstove.
 When applying for a permit you must include the manufacturer’s specifications of the woodstove and a drawing of where the woodstove is to be located.
-Click here to access a building permit application for installing a woodstove.
+Access a building permit application for installing a woodstove.